History and Change

 “Then the Bizra left us again.”

-“But those who meet them say that the Bizra are looking for something, expecting something.”
+“They don’t explain why they visit, but those who meet them say that the Bizra are looking for something, expecting something.”

-“And the Bizra seem sad when they go.”
+“The Bizra seem sad when they go.”

-“What do you think that they want, Shazira?”
+“What do you think they want, Shazira?”

-“I have no idea,” she says.
+“I have no idea,” she says, “but the old Yagrin knew.”

 “He knew and he didn’t tell you?”

-“You made the Bizra’s words sound like a curse.”
+“But Yagrin was so sad, and he made the Bizra’s words sound like a curse.”

-It’s no accident that I came here.
+It’s no accident that I came to this world.

 I belong here.